A wintering flock of trumpeter swans has put Monticello on the map.

 Trip Tips: Swan-watching in Monticello

-Getting there: From the Twin Cities, head west on I-94 and take the first Monticello exit, which leads to County Road 75 (East Broadway).
+Getting there: It's about 40 minutes west of Minneapolis.
+From I-94, take the first Monticello exit, which leads to County Road 75 (East Broadway).
 At the first stoplight, turn right onto 39, drive a quarter-mile and turn left onto Mississippi Drive.

 Drive past the park and around the cul de sac, parking on the south side of the road only.
 Observe posted signs and do not block residents’ driveways.